dmitry-pechersky/algorithms/README.md

     * 10172 - The Lonesome Cargo Distributor
   * Map
     * 00417 - Word Index
+    * 00484 - The Department of Redundancy Department
   * Priority Queue
     * 01203 - Argus
     * 10954 - Add All